Ba4bes/Psado/Docs/Get-PSADOBuildDefinition.md

 ```

 ## DESCRIPTION
-List Azure Devops Builds Definitions that belong to a project.
+List Azure DevOps Builds Definitions that belong to a project.
 You can list them all, or select builds based on Builnumber or BuildDefinitionID

 ## EXAMPLES